Kreševo: Municipal council

-Sport
+Sports

 The town is home to the football club NK Kreševo-Stanić.

+In mountaineering, its local HPS chapter HPD "Bitovnja" was founded on 4 August 1937.
+Its first president was Augustin Tvrtković.

 Features

 The Franciscan monastery St. Catharine there has been serving its community for centuries and the Catholic traditions here are very strong.
 The monastery has a rustic museum, library and gallery.
-The monastery as an architectural ensemble, together with a number of its movable property and items, is being included into the List of National Monuments of Bosnia and Herzegovina since 2003.
+The monastery as an architectural ensemble, together with a number of its movable property and items, is being included by KONS into the List of National Monuments of Bosnia and Herzegovina since 2003.
 Famous student of the seminary in Kreševo include Albanian poet Gjergj Fishta.

 With no more than a few thousand inhabitants, medieval Kreševo expanded with the arrival of Saxon blacksmiths.
 In several areas of Bosnia, small Saxon and Ragusan mining communities were established.
 The noble families of the Bosnian state were keen to exploit the plentiful resources of gold and silver but they didn't have the skills to do so.
 The craft was passed on from these migrant miners and can be found today in the old town.